Skip to content

 A few options that need to be explained:

 1. The --magiskboot option can specify the path of magiskboot.
-If it is not specified, ksud will look for it in the environment variables; if you don’t know how to get magiskboot, you can check here;
+If it is not specified, ksud will look for it in the environment variables; if you don’t know how to get magiskboot, you can refer to this.

 The most common usage is: